ngardiner/Fronius_PVOutput_Uploader/README.md

 # Fronius_PVOutput_Uploader
-Upload data from Fronius Solar Inverter with Fronius Smart Meter to PVOutput.org
+Upload data from Fronius Solar Inverter with Fronius Smart Meter to PVOutput.org, with added HomeAssistant REST sensor component.

 Added Fronius Smart Meter support to a script originally authored by Terence Eden, with additional modifications by b33st, SkullKill and Scobber. https://shkspr.mobi/blog/2014/11/fronius-and-pvoutput/